America: Born Bankrupt

 Building the Canal

 The Blackstone Canal took 4 years to build, from 1824 to 1828.
 The main canal runs alongside the Blackstone.
 In some places, the canal and the river are one.
 There is an extensive network of small canals, many on tributary rivers like the Mumford.
 The main canal was designed to handle large barges.
 It travels in a relatively straight line from Worcester to Providence.
-Smaller canals, built between the river and the big canal, could move cargo in towns and between mill.

 Big barges were faster and cheaper than horse-drawn wagons.
 A single barge could haul as much as 35 tons of cargo and only needed two horses going downstream.